- 1 cup all-purpose flour

 - 1/2 teaspoon each salt and dried thyme

-- For cornbread, in a bowl, combine the flour, cornmeal, sugar, baking powder and salt.
-In a small bowl, combine the water, milk, egg substitute and oil.
+- Preheat oven to 375°.
+For cornbread, in a bowl, combine flour, cornmeal, sugar, baking powder and salt.
+In a small bowl, whisk egg, water, milk and oil.
 Stir into flour mixture just until blended.
-Transfer to an 8-in. square baking dish coated with cooking spray.
-Bake at 375° for 15-20 minutes or until a toothpick inserted in the center comes out clean.
-Cool and crumble into a large bowl.
+Transfer to a greased 8-in. square baking pan.
+Bake until a toothpick inserted in the center comes out clean, 15-20 minutes.
+Cool in pan on a wire rack.
+Crumble into a large bowl.
+Reduce oven temperature to 350°.

 - For stuffing, stir bread cubes into cornbread crumbs.
-In a nonstick skillet coated with cooking spray, cook celery and onion in oil for about 6 minutes or until tender.
+In a nonstick skillet, cook celery and onion in oil until tender, about 6 minutes.
 Stir into cornbread mixture.

 - In a small bowl, dissolve bouillon in water.
-In a large bowl, combine the broth, egg substitute, seasonings and bouillon mixture.
-Pour over cornbread mixture; Toss to coat evenly.
+In a large bowl, combine the broth, eggs, seasonings and bouillon mixture.
+Pour over cornbread mixture; toss to coat evenly.